-Also, other ingredients of methi ladoo, like whole wheat atta, fennel seeds, jaggery, and dried ginger powder are also good during pregnancy.
+Also, other ingredients of methi ladoo, like whole wheat atta (wheat flour), fennel seeds, jaggery, and dried ginger powder are also good during pregnancy.
 Each of these ingredients provides vitamins and minerals beneficial during pregnancy.

 However, once you enter your 37th week of pregnancy, you can have as much as ladoo you want, because, after this point, intake of fenugreek induces contractions, reduces painful labor, and promotes easy delivery.